 It’s okay if you need more than one session to complete a Play-by-play.
 You can pick up where you left off.
 Just have everyone start the next session by reading through their previous responses to have them fresh in mind.

-Possible Reader Reactions:

-Lost Curious Surprised Amused Persuaded Doubtful

-Content Confused Resistant Impatient Bored Put Off

-Pleased Trusting Interested Questioning Hesitant Agreeing

 The Writer Can: